Our Advocacy Unit - The Bureau

 The Bureau’s research

-The Bureau has credibility because of the research it carries out.
-It has published papers, including one on the status of the West Bank in international law and another on the role of UNRWA in undermining the chances of peace and reconciliation between Israelis and Palestinians.
-The Bureau published a book, Israel and the Middle East: A Fresh Perspective which is available to Friends of the Bureau.
-It is researching the common problems faced by many religious minorities in the Middle East.
+The continued strength of the Bureau is largely due to the excellence of our research team, which is the reason that we are welcomed into many embassies and the FCO.
+It has published papers, including one on the status of the West Bank in international law, another on anti-Israel NGOS and another on the role of UNRWA in undermining the chances of peace and reconciliation between Israelis and Palestinians.
+The Bureau published a book, Israel and the Middle East: A Fresh Perspective, which is available to Friends of the Bureau.
+In 2018, a second book, Civilisation in Crisis, explained the common problems faced by many religious minorities in the Middle East today.
+In 2022, its third book, Antisemitism and the Anti-Israel Movement, was published which examined how antisemitic tropes and double standards had come to influence today’s anti-Israel movement.

 Become a Friend

 Support and encourage the Bureau – Become a Friend

 We would like you to become a full member of B’nai B’rith UK, but if you would prefer to be associated with us as a friend, we would be pleased to have your support.

 Friends of the B’nai B’rith UK Bureau of International Affairs, unlike members, do not have to be members of the Jewish faith but are people who are sympathetic to our aims.
 Friends will receive all the resources that the Bureau has produced, past and present, including a PDF of its main book Israel and the Middle East and important research papers.

-Friends are also entitled to attend one breakfast meeting a year in a glamorous London location where they can listen to a major diplomat on important issues of the day.
+Friends are also entitled to attend one breakfast meeting a year in a London location where they can listen to a major diplomat on important issues of the day.

 In addition, they will be entitled to attend the series of online talks that the Bureau organises with major figures in the worlds of diplomacy and politics.
 They will also receive the quarterly newsletter which provides a summary of the Bureau’s recent activities.

 If you would like to become a Friend for only £20 a year, please fill out the form here.